GidiKroon/friendica-object-storage/README.md

 - No by-pass or redirect on the reverse proxy is possible, i.e. the media are always loaded by Friendica from the bucket instead of redirecting the user's browser to the bucket.

+Note that the Friendica project itself now provides and S3 storage add-on.
+It is preferred over this one.
+The differences are:
+- It uses a third party library instead of Amazon's library
+- It requires you to enter your login credentials, while this plugin doesn't even allow you to enter them